British Empire in World War II: Crisis in the Mediterranean

 In June 1940, France surrendered to invading German forces, and Italy joined the war on the Axis side, causing a reversal of the Singapore strategy.
 Winston Churchill, who had replaced Neville Chamberlain as British Prime Minister the previous month (see Norway debate), ordered that the Middle East and the Mediterranean were of a higher priority than the Far East to defend.
 Australia and New Zealand were told by telegram that they should turn to the United States for help in defending their homeland should Japan attack:

 Without the assistance of France we should not have sufficient forces to meet the combined German and Italian navies in European waters and the Japanese fleet in the Far East.
 In the circumstances envisaged, it is most improbable that we could send adequate reinforcements to the Far East.
 We should therefore have to rely on the United States of America to safeguard our interests there.

 Commonwealth forces played a major role in North and East Africa following Italy's entry to the war, participating in the invasion of Italian Libya and Somaliland, but were forced to retreat after Churchill diverted resources to Greece and Crete.

+Battle of Hong Kong

+At 2:19AM Hong Kong Time on 8 December 1941, Japanese forces attacked Pearl Harbor in Hawaii.
+Approximately 3 and a half hours later, Japan began an assault on British-held Hong Kong.
+By the morning of 13 December, British forces had been forced to retreat from the New Territories and Kowloon to Hong Kong Island.
+On 25 December, Mark Aitchison Young surrendered.

+Hong Kong was the first of the British Crown Colonies to surrender to Japan, and over 10,000 British troops were taken as prisoners of war.
+Over the course of Japanese occupation, over 10,000 Hong Kong civilians were executed by Japanese forces.